-K.10 Pruning or Removing a Tree Growing on Private Property
+K.12 Pruning or Removing a Tree Growing on Private Property

-The provisions of State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 and the Woollahra Development Control Plan 2015 (DCP), Chapter E3-Tree Management, may require that an application be made to Council prior to pruning or removing any tree.
+The provisions of State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 and the Woollahra Development Control Plan 2015 (DCP), Chapter E3 - Tree Management, may require that an application be made to Council prior to pruning or removing any tree, unless approval for removal of the relevant tree is authorised under this consent.
 The aim is to secure the amenity of trees and preserve the existing landscape within our urban environment.